Aliona83/project_j/README.md

   * As a site user, I want to be able to receive an email confirmation after registering, so that I can verify that my account registration was successful.
   * As User I want to been able to add and remove products from my cart
   * As User I want to recieve feedback that my order was processed successfully.
-  * As User I want to subscribe to the store newsletters
+  * As User I want to subscribe to the store newsletters.

 ## As the Unregistered User I want to: